brunogasparetto/AdobeConnectClient/entities.md

 ---
+layout: default
 title: Entities
-layout: default
+permalink: /entities/
+order: 4
 ---

-# API Entities #
+# The Entities

+The package use two types of objects to send and receive info from Adobe Connect.

+## Entities to Send and Receive

-The entities have get/set methods and all are arrayable with the toArray method, which returns an associative array formatted as the Adobe Connect Service needs.
+Entities are objects with get and set methods and all of them are Arrayable, returning an associative array formatted as the Adobe Connect API needs.

-## SCO ##
+### SCO

 All objects on Adobe Connect are SCO, Shareable Content Objects.
 These objects are encapsulate in SCO class entity.